supabase/supabase/examples/edge-functions/README.md

 - Run `cp ./supabase/.env.local.example ./supabase/.env.local` to create your local `.env` file.
 - Set the required variables for the corresponding edge functions in the `.env.local` file.
 - Run `supabase functions serve --env-file ./supabase/.env.local --no-verify-jwt`
-- Run the CURL command in the example function, or use the [invoke method](https://supabase.com/docs/reference/javascript/invoke) on the Supabase client or use the test client [app](./app/).
+- Run the CURL command in the example function, or use the [invoke method](https://iechor.com/docs/reference/javascript/invoke) on the iEchor client or use the test client [app](./app/).

 ## Test Client